 Individuals pay for a large portion of their nursing home costs.
-Medicaid, the payment source for people without sufficient income and assets to pay for themselves, accounts for about 45 percent of all long-term care spending.
-Medicare, medical insurance for people age 65 and older and those on Social Security disability, accounts for only 11 percent of nursing home costs since Medicare does not pay for nursing home care for the long-term, as some people mistakenly believe.
+Medicaid, the payment source for people without sufficient income and assets to pay for themselves, accounts for about 45% of all long-term care spending.
+Medicare, medical insurance for people age 65 and older and those on Social Security disability, accounts for only 11% of nursing home costs since Medicare does not pay for nursing home care for the long-term, as some people mistakenly believe.

 There are several options that you may consider before placement in a nursing home.

-The first step is to ask a Case Manager for an assessment and consultation prior to nursing home placement.
+The first step is to ask a Care Coordinator for an assessment and consultation prior to nursing home placement.
 Nursing homes often help with these arrangements.
 There is no charge or obligation for the assessment.
-The patient may be eligible for in-home care if he or she is found to be eligible by the Case Managers assessment.
+The patient may be eligible for in-home care if he or she is found to be eligible by the Care Coordinator's assessment.
 The fee for in-home care depends on the household income, but is explained in detail before service is ordered.

 Regardless whether the patient is eligible for in-home care, or is placed in a nursing home, none of his or her assets house, savings, etc. is immediately taken away from a spouse living at-home, although estate recovery rules may apply.
 Estate recovery is the repayment to the state for services the patient receives.
 However, this repayment is not required until the spouse no longer lives in their house.

 Also, the spousal impoverishment prevention program may apply if the patient needs in-home or nursing home care.
 The spousal impoverishment program allows the transfer of almost all, if not all assets into only the name of the spouse at-home.
 This allows the spouse at-home to keep a sizable portion of the household monthly income and family assets for his or her benefit, and they do not count toward eligibility for the patients nursing home services.
 This rule works well for both the in-home or nursing home care.